 - the value of technology

-—are frequently expressed in Greek mythology.
+The above values are frequently expressed in Greek mythology.
 The Flight of Icarus illustrates many of these values—literally, heuristically, and metaphorically.

 The Value of Respecting the Gods

 In ancient Minoan Greek Societies, it was postulated that the gods despised those mortals who dared to believe they were on the same level of superiority as the immortals.
-The idea was called ‘hubris,’ a fundamental principal that was illustrated by "The Flight of Icarus."
-The concept of hubris gave the Greeks an explanation for why they faced hardships such as droughts that inflicted the land.
+The idea was called ‘hubris,’ a fundamental principle that was illustrated by "The Flight of Icarus."
+The concept of hubris gave the Greeks an explanation for why they faced hardships such as droughts that were inflicted on the land.

 Daedalus challenges his mortal limitations by defying aerodynamics and gravity by building his own wings.
 Flying was an activity of the gods, but despite this, he took his son on a flight to escape Minos’ captivity.
 Anyone who saw them might have mistaken them for gods.

 As punishment, Daedalus lost his son who was compelled to soar towards the sun.
-This story highlights the ancient Greek fear of angering the gods and emphasizes the metaphysical connection Minoans had towards nature.
+This story highlights the ancient Greek fear of angering the gods and emphasizes the metaphysical connection Minoans had toward nature.

 The Value of Hope